bfil/scala-automapper/README.md

 Setting up the dependencies
 ---------------------------

-__Scala AutoMapper__ is available at my [Nexus Repository](http://nexus.b-fil.com/nexus/content/groups/public/), and it is cross compiled and works only with Scala 2.11.
+__Scala AutoMapper__ is available at my [Nexus Repository](http://nexus.b-fil.com/nexus/content/groups/public/), it is available only for Scala 2.11.

 Using SBT, add the following dependency to your build file: